Eczema

 Blood Test

-After a blood sample is drawn, it is analyzed to detect IgE antibodies directed at specific allergens.
-Tests may measure specific or overall levels of IgE Some may also break down common allergens and measure IgE to specific components.
+When a blood sample is drawn, it is analyzed to detect IgE antibodies directed at specific allergens.
+Tests may measure specific or overall levels of IgE.
+Some may also break down common allergens and measure IgE to specific components.
 Lab results may take several days.
 Consult with your doctor to ensure that the blood test is interpreted correctly.
 Eczema typically results in very high IgE levels and may falsely elevate results.

 Patch Test